Skip to main content

 Our mission

-As a province-wide organization, the Society seeks to achieve its mission through community awareness; individual, family and professional education; support programs and research funding.
+As a province-wide organization, the Society seeks to achieve its Our mission through community awareness; individual, family and professional education; support programs and research funding.

 Our dream

-At the Alzheimer Society we have a dream of what the future will look like for people with dementia and their families.
+At the Alzheimer Society we have a dream of what the future will look like for people living with dementia and their families.
 We would like to share it with you.

 • Manitobans actively engage with people with dementia and welcome them into all aspects of community life.